SuprDewd/www.akc.is/cv.md

 The following are honours degree (4th year) projects that I have supervised at Strathclyde.

-1. Wojciech Jesiotr, "Sorting by shifts on a torus", 2014
+1. Wojciech Jesiotr, *Sorting by shifts on a torus*, 2014
-1. Graeme Hutchinson, "A 'Read it later' program", 2014
+1. Graeme Hutchinson, *A "Read it later" program*, 2014
-1. Scott McCullagh, "Password manager", 2014
+1. Scott McCullagh, *Password manager*, 2014
-1. Connor Galligan, "talk 3000", 2014
+1. Connor Galligan, *talk 3000*, 2014
-1. Kit Yiu Raymond Leung, "A sorting game played on a square", 2013
+1. Kit Yiu Raymond Leung, *A sorting game played on a square*, 2013
-1. Mark Graham, "A distributed password manager", 2013
+1. Mark Graham, *A distributed password manager*, 2013
-1. Ricky Dalziel, "A sorting game played on a square", 2012
+1. Ricky Dalziel, *A sorting game played on a square*, 2012
-1. Stuart Paton, "Catalan structures and bijections", 2012
+1. Stuart Paton, *Catalan structures and bijections*, 2012
-1. Ross Herbertson, "Sorting with primitive devices", 2012
+1. Ross Herbertson, *Sorting with primitive devices*, 2012
-1. Michael Wilson, "Guess a Formula from a Sequence of Numbers", 2011
+1. Michael Wilson, *Guess a Formula from a Sequence of Numbers*, 2011
-1. Ramadan Khadeir, "Binary Strings Avoiding a Given Substring as a Factor", 2011
+1. Ramadan Khadeir, *Binary Strings Avoiding a Given Substring as a Factor*, 2011
-1. Jordan Haldane, "A Web Program for the 8-Tile Game", 2011
+1. Jordan Haldane, *A Web Program for the 8-Tile Game*, 2011
-1. Kenneth Chan, "Guess a Formula from a Sequence of Numbers", 2011
+1. Kenneth Chan, *Guess a Formula from a Sequence of Numbers*, 2011

 ## Examiner, opponent, etc.